siserin/blind9/doc/arm/man_dnssec-keygen.rst

 **-g** generator
    If generating a Diffie Hellman key, use this generator.
 Allowed values are 2 and 5.
-If no generator is specified, a known prime from RFC 2539 will be used if possible; otherwise the default is 2.
+If no generator is specified, a known prime from :rfc:`2539` will be used if possible; otherwise the default is 2.

 **-h**
    Prints a short summary of the options and arguments to